 If you want to be slightly further out from the city, Bayview Woods-Steeles offers a great community of more senior people.
 In fact, around 30% of people living in this district are over 65.

-You’ll find lots of activities, shops, bars, restaurants and recreational centres aimed at the older population.
-However, there are still enough young people and families to give the neighbourhood a real buzz.
+You’ll find lots of activities, shops, bars, restaurants, and recreational centers aimed at the older population.
+However, there are still enough young people and families to give the neighborhood a real buzz.

 Public transport is less common out here, so a car is ideal.

 There are some huge developments on the way, including a large residential building on Finch Avenue which will offer a really excellent quality of life.
 If you want a separate property, there are several large estates with detached houses perfect for people who need a little more support.